EnterpriseDB/tpa/docs/tpaexec-configure.md

 You may use any version specifier that apt or yum would accept.

-You may also specify ``--extra-postgres-packages p1 p2 …`` to install any additional packages along with Postgres.
+You may also specify ``--extra-packages p1 p2 …`` or
+``--extra-postgres-packages p1 p2 …`` to install additional packages.
+The former lists packages to install along with system packages, while the latter lists packages to install later along with postgres packages.
+(If you mention packages that depend on Postgres in the former list, the installation will fail because Postgres will not yet be installed.)
 The arguments are passed on to the package manager for installation without any modifications.

+The ``--extra-optional-packages p1 p2 …`` option behaves like
+``--extra-packages``, but it is not an error if the named packages cannot be installed.

 ## Examples